-In the Opposition to IL 153109 Teva and Unipharm vs. Merck, then Commissioner, Dr Meir Noam ruled that a publication that includes a dosage regime but not the results of taking that regime was sufficient to anticipate a claim for the invention:
+In the Opposition to IL 153109 Teva and Unipharm vs. Merck, then Commissioner, Dr. Meir Noam ruled that a publication that includes a dosage regime but not the results of taking that regime was sufficient to anticipate a claim for the invention:

-Dr Copastone, on behalf of the Opposer, testified under Cross-examination that the two lunar publications brought to negate novelty, indicate directions that should be tested clinically.
+Dr. Copastone, on behalf of the Opposer, testified under Cross-examination that the two lunar publications brought to negate novelty, indicate directions that should be tested clinically.
 Whereas Lunar I required tests to determine the dosage, Lunar II provided the dosages as well, and the purpose of testing was only to prove efficacy.

 In light of the above, I conclude that the Lunar II publication anticipates claim 1, which deals with a 70 mg dosage to be taken once a weekly, but does not anticipate the

-In light of the above, the Applicant will clarify why the publication of the protocol does NOT anticipate claim 1, and who paragraphs 22 to 40 of the Opposer’s statement of case does not invalidate the other claims.
+In light of the above, the Applicant will clarify why the publication of the protocol does NOT anticipate claim 1, and why paragraphs 22 to 40 of the Opposer’s statement of case does not invalidate the other claims.

 Under Section 74(b) the Applicant has 30 days to respond, and may also request a hearing under Section 74(c).

-This year long delay is unfortunate, but it occurred whilst there was a change of commissioner, so is understandable.
+This year-long delay is unfortunate, but it occurred whilst there was a change of Commissioner, so is understandable.